 Disconnectors normally fail due to deterioration of the operating arms with corrosion, misaligned contacts developing, terminal overheating, contacts welding shut due to through faults, or from an arc developing across two or more phases.
-By identifying old under-rated disconnectors and replacing these with gas switches, the incidence of arcing faults has been reduced.
-Where the disconnector is required to interrupt load, a gas switch will replace it.
+By identifying old under-rated disconnectors and replacing these with gas switches, the incidence of arcing faults has been significantly reduced.
+Where the disconnector is required to interrupt more than a minor amount of load, a gas switch will replace it.